disaltzman/disaltzman.github.io/_portfolio/rnn_keras.md

 up the data, which is a little messy.
 I removed the whitespace in some of the cells, removed placeholders that should be NA’s, and other non-standard formatting.
-There are multiple different time series contained in this dataset, and for the purposes of testing we narrowed it down to just one SKU that contained very few periods with zero demand.
+There are multiple different time series contained in this dataset, and many of them have missing dates that need to be filled in.
+For the purposes of testing we narrowed it down to just one SKU that contained very few periods with zero demand.

 ``` python